The Bankrate promise

 Pros and cons of IRAs

 - If you don’t have access to a 401(k) through your employer, an IRA is a great way to save for retirement.

 - IRAs give you the flexibility to invest in an array of assets, such as stocks and bonds.

-- Unlike CDs, IRAs are not insured by the Federal Deposit Insurance Corporation (FDIC).
+- Stocks in an IRA – for instance – are not insured by the Federal Deposit Insurance Corporation (FDIC).